jkim8256/RemoteOneDrive/README.md

 # OneDrive remote access

-## This program asks for access of personal OneDrive account and allows to create folders, upload and download files locally without having to go to OneDrive every time using OneDriveSDK API and flask.
+## This program asks for access of personal OneDrive account in order to create folders, upload and download files locally without having to go to OneDrive every time.
+## This application is run using the Azure app, OneDriveSDK Python API, and Flask.